devoparah/ev-system/README.md

-# certasynergy
+# EV-System

-# ⚡ EV & Clean Energy Website
+# EV & Clean Energy Website

 A modern and responsive web application built with **Vue 3**, **Vite**, and **Tailwind CSS**, designed to promote the future of **Electric Vehicles (EV)**, **solar innovation**, and **green investments**.
 The platform focuses on sustainability, technology, and the evolution of clean mobility infrastructure.

 ---

-## 🚀 Features
+## Features

-- ⚡ **Modern Vue 3 Architecture** — Built with Composition API and Vite for lightning-fast performance.
+-  **Modern Vue 3 Architecture** — Built with Composition API and Vite for lightning-fast performance.
 -  **Responsive UI** — Optimized layout for mobile, tablet, and desktop screens.
 -  **Interactive Roadmap** — Displays a dynamic multi-phase EV investment and charging infrastructure plan.
 -  **Green Energy Integration** — Sections highlighting solar energy and sustainability initiatives.